Last Updated On November 16th, 2018

 Real Market Challenges

-The model focuses on an actual gap in the market and this gives it a high likelihood of success.
-It addresses major pain points for a majority of the parties in the gaming industry.
+The crypto model focuses on an actual gap in the market and this gives it a high likelihood of success.
+It addresses major pain points for a majority of the parties in the gaming business.

-The fact that the project already has a working product in use on the biggest streaming platform in the gaming industry, Twitch, offers motivation for investors.
+The fact that the project already has a working product in use on the biggest streaming platform, Twitch, offers motivation for investors.
 Additionally, the platform is integrated into Unity, the most frequently used gaming engine.

 The RFR token already has numerous uses on the platform.
 Having such utility attached to a token creates demand for it and increases the chances of having its value appreciate.